 Before you begin any network design project, begin by gathering information and developing clear business and technical requirements.
 Without clearly defined targets, the rest of the design falls apart.
 Business requirements help define what you need to do.
 You should work closely with stakeholders when identifying business requirements.

 Once you’ve detailed the business requirements, it’s time to move on to the technical/functional requirements.
-Example requirements include bandwidth to prevent network congestion, security requirements, and uptime SLAs (service level agreements).
+Example requirements include bandwidth to prevent network congestion, security requirements, network capacity, and uptime SLAs (service level agreements).
 When you create your requirements, don’t overlook constraints.
 For example, business requirements will have a budget constraint.
 Technical requirements may have constraints such as the need to continue supporting legacy apps.

 2. Assess the current state of the network